Your trip includes

 (Walking Day: 16 miles | 25 kilometers | 37,500 steps)

 This morning, you will enjoy breakfast at your hotel and journey from Portomarin, through the woods to the Palas de Rei.
-This was a noteworthy town in the Middle Ages, as it contained a Royal Hospital and the church of St. Tirso.
-As the rugged walk continues, you will continue through fields, forests, and granaries.
-Additionally, you will see a prominent characteristic of Galician Landscape, Los Cruceiros.
+This was a noteworthy town in the Middle Ages, as it contained a Royal Hospital and the Church of St. Tirso.
+As the rugged walk continues, continue through fields, forests, and granaries.
+Additionally, you will see a prominent characteristic of the Galician Landscape: Los Cruceiros.
 These wayside crosses depict Christ and the Virgin Mary.
 Dinner and enjoy a restful overnight in Palas de Rei.

 Day 6: Palas de Rei - Arzua